-Within the OGC API - Connected Systems Standard, WebSockets is used for Data Streams in the following ways:
+Within the OGC API - Connected Systems Standard v1.0, WebSockets is used for Data Streams in the following ways:

-- Retrieve real-time Observations from Data Streams (each WebSocket connection allows streaming data from a single Data Stream) - Push real-time Observation into Data Streams (each WebSocket connection allows streaming data to a single Data Stream)
+Retrieve real-time Observations from Data Streams (each WebSocket connection allows streaming data from a single Data Stream) Push real-time Observation into Data Streams (each WebSocket connection allows streaming data to a single Data Stream)

 5.2.2.1.2.
-MQTT
+Pub/Sub protocols

-Within the OGC API - Connected Systems Standard, MQTT is used for Data Streams in the following ways:
+Within the OGC API - Connected Systems Standard v1.0, Pub/Sub protocols for Data Streams are supported and advertised using AsyncAPI.
+They are used in the following ways:

-- Subscribe to Observations from Data Streams (a single MQTT connection can be used to stream observations from multiple Data Streams at once) - Publish Observations to Data Streams (a single MQTT connection can be used to push data to multiple Data Streams) - Subscribe to Data Stream resource events (creation/update/deletion events plus enable/disable events)
+- Subscribe to Observations from one or more Data Streams - Publish Observations to Data Streams - Subscribe to Data Stream resource events (creation/update/deletion events plus enable/disable events)